Location Leakage in Federated Signal Maps: Location DLG Attack

 \end{restatable} {\bf Proof:} See Appendix \ref{proof-theorem1}. $\square$

 Theorem \ref{theorem1} says that the reconstruction error of the DLG attacker is equal to the $L_2$ norm of the sample co-variance matrix between the partial derivative over the bias $g_i(w)$ and the user location $x_i$, divided by the (absolute value of the) average partial derivative within a mini-batch $\bar g(w)$.
 Moreover, this error can be upper bounded by the sum of the sample variance of $g_i(w)$ and the sample variance of $||x_i||_2$ in the mini-batch.
+This is a tight bound that can be achieved if, for any $i$ and $j$, it is: $|x_i - \bar x| = |x_j - \bar x| = |g_i(w) - \bar g(w)| = |g_j(w) - \bar g(w)|$.

 The above theorem involves the partial derivatives $g_i(w)$ whose values are hard to predict when $x_i$ varies.
 To bound the error of the DLG attacker without involving such derivatives, we further make the mild assumption that the gradient function is Lipschitz continuous (see Assumption \ref{assumption3} in Appendix \ref{proof-theorem2}), and state the following theorem: